AbhinavAnand241201/fiscal-Planner/docs/blueprint.md

 - UPI Payment Integration: Integrate with UPI for payment scanning and processing via QR codes.
 - Interactive Visualizations: Visually represent spending data with interactive charts and graphs.

-## Style Guidelines:

-- Primary color: Deep blue (#3F51B5) to convey trust and stability in financial matters.
-- Background color: Light gray (#F5F5F5) to ensure readability and a clean interface.
-- Accent color: Teal (#009688) to highlight key actions and financial insights.
-- Clean and modern font for clear data presentation.
-- Consistent and professional icon set to represent financial categories and actions.
-- Sleek, intuitive layout with clear hierarchy and easy navigation for effortless user experience.
-- Subtle animations and transitions to provide visual feedback and engagement during interactions.